Original Tommy’s Chili No Beans (BEST Copycat recipe)

 - Peel and cut the carrot into 2 inch pieces.
 Peel and quarter the onion.
 Cut the stem off the jalapeños and cut lengthwise.
 In a food processor add the carrot, onion, garlic and pepper.
 Pulse until almost a paste.

 - Close lid and vent.
-Select Manual Pressure and set timer for 18 minutes.
+Select Manual Pressure (High) and set timer for 18 minutes.
 Allow natural pressure release (10 minutes) not a Quick Release.

 - I get a 80/20 ground beef, If you can find it at your market, or ask the butcher, use a "chili grind" ground beef, it's finer consistency than regular ground beef and perfect for this.